Learn how to import and manage your subscription billing data in ChartMogul.

 Transaction data must include date, invoice number or unique ID, type (payment or refund), and result (successful or failed).

-Cancellation data must include the name and unique ID of a customer, their subscription ID, and the subscription’s cancellation date.
-Subscriptions churn according to your churn recognition setting.
+Cancellations are a type of subscription event.
+Cancellation data must include the name and unique ID of a customer, the subscription event type (Canceled), their subscription ID, and the cancellation event and effective dates.
+Subscriptions churn according to your Churn Recognition setting.

 ChartMogul relies on cancellation events to definitively know when the subscription has ended.
 This is in part because subscriptions can remain active indefinitely — even after all payment attempts for an invoice have failed.

 If a customer cancels their subscription, they’re no longer a subscriber (and the resulting loss in MRR is known as churn).
-Customers can also churn as a result of your auto-churn of delinquent subscriptions setting.
+Customers can also churn as a result of your Handling Past-due Subscriptions setting.
 When a subscription auto-churns, the status of the subscription changes in ChartMogul but not your billing system.